John 1:1-18 - Outline of John (Book Notes menu page)

 and the darkness comprehended it not.

-shineth {GK= phaino, gives light} (present tense)- the One, who was the light, continues to shine.
+shineth {GK= phaino, gives light} (present tense)- the One, in whom was light, continues to shine.

 comprehended- GK= katalambano, to take down, to take in.